VT-CHCI/PDF-Annotator/README.md

 PDF-Annotator
 =============
-Proof of concept.
-Merg TogetherJS drawing and PDFJS.
+Merge TogetherJS drawing and PDFJS to provide a proof of concept going forward on future projects.